History of Dedham, Massachusetts, 2000–present: Oakdale School

+Riverdale School

+On August 29 and 30, 2023, the Active Transportation Working Group led a group in painting a mural on Needham Street outside the Riverdale School.
+The goal of the mural, which depicts rubber ducks floating down the nearby Charles River, was to slow down traffic near the school to improve safety.
+The image, which is an homage to the local Rotary Club's fundraiser, is expected to last between six months and two years.
+It was designed by Kate Bergeron and Jaimie Varasconi.

+Ursuline Academy

+On October 18, 2024, a mass was held in the gymnasium at Ursuline Academy to mark the transfer of sponsorship from the Ursuline Sisters to the Ursuline Education Foundation, a lay-led organization.
+During the mass, a silver ciborium was transferred from Sister Elisa Ryan, the prioress of the Ursuline Sisters of the Central Province, to Kate Levesque, the head of school.

+The ciborium was originally used by the French Navy in the 1700s and eventually was given to a Boston priest, possibly Bishop Jean-Louis Lefebvre de Cheverus.
+It was used by the sisters in Charlestown before the Ursuline Convent riots in 1834, and was saved when a group of sisters hid it below a clump of asparagus in the garden.
+It eventually made its way into the Boston College archives before being returned to Ursuline Academy for the transfer of sponsorship.

 375th Anniversary

 In 2011 the Town of Dedham celebrated its 375 anniversary.
 A steering committee was appointed by the Selectmen to coordinate a year's worth of activities marking the occasion.
 The Committee was composed of Marie-Louise Kehoe, Donna Greer, Nancy Baker, Mayanne Brigss, Dan Hart, Michele Heffernan, Joan Jolley, Brian Keaney, Vicky Kruckeberg, and Sarah MacDonald, with Kehoe and Greer serving as co-chairs.
 In September, the same month the Town was incorporated by the Great and General Court, a 375th Birthday Party was held at the Endicott Estate with over 7,500 people attending.
 The food, rides, games, and trolley tours were free for Dedham residents, and non residents paid $5 a person or $20 for a family.

 Other events included a cocktail party at the Endicott Estate, an Ecumenical Church Service where each congregation gave their history, an essay contest for schoolchildren, and more.